Motion Picture Arts Production

 Admission Requirements to Major Program of Studies

 The Motion Picture Arts: Production major is a limited access program.
 Admission is highly selective.
-Each class comprises no more than 30 students.
+Each class comprises no more than 21 students.
 Separate applications must be made to The Florida State University Office of Admissions and to the College of Motion Picture Arts.
-All Motion Picture Arts applicants must apply to FSU by the fall early admission deadline.
+All program applicants must apply to FSU by the Fall early admission deadline.
 An applicant seeking to enter the Motion Picture Arts must meet the grade point average and test score requirements described by the University’s Office of Admissions, http://film.fsu.edu/Apply-to-FSU-Film/BFA-in-Production .

 Major Program of Studies at FSU: (91 hours)